-What is a Sales Lead?
+What is a Lead?

-Again using our journalist example, think about this in terms of needing a story for the front page of the Sunday edition.
-What is it that you need to get started?
+Before getting into what prospect vs lead means, using our journalist example, think about this in terms of needing a story for the front page of the Sunday edition.

-Are they a good lead that will give you a front page story, or is it a dead end?
+Are they a good lead that will give you a front-page story, or is it a dead-end?
 It all depends on how the conversation goes.